 To wrap it all up, what all these things have in common is trying to keep more of the consumer's food dollar, and also keep food dollars in the community.
 Every dollar that stays in the community has a 'multiplier' effect as it circulates and is re-spent to buy more products in that community.
 The future of farming is local.

 Selling more to the same customer is more efficient than trying to get more customers, especially if the new customers are farther away.
+Joel Salatin of Polyface Farm is a master of this.
 The future of farming in fact looks a lot like the past of a couple generations ago; local growers providing the majority of food to an appreciative local community.
 Groovy!